FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Introduction

-Recent advances in flow-matching algorithms \cite{liu2023flow,lipman2023flow} show that vector fields can be learned by directly supervising derivatives at sampled points, avoiding backward ODE solves \cite{tong2024improving}.
-Applying this idea to dynamical systems, we train neural networks to approximate accelerations directly, eliminating costly integration in the learning loop \cite{li2020fourier}.
-We propose Flow-Matching Neural Ordinary Differential Equations (FNODE), a framework for efficient data-driven modeling of multibody systems.
+Recent advances in flow-matching algorithms \cite{liu2023flow,lipman2023flow} show that vector fields can be learned by directly supervising derivatives at sampled points, avoiding backward ODE solves \cite{kim2024simulation}.
+The approach of learning state-acceleration mapping relationship has been successfully applied to simulate flexible body dynamics \cite{slimak2025machine}.
+Applying these ideas to constrained multibody dynamics, we train neural networks to approximate accelerations directly, eliminating costly integration in the learning loop.
+We propose FNODE, a framework for data-driven modeling of multibody systems.
 Instead of predicting future states via time integration, FNODE trains a neural network to learn directly the acceleration vector field -- the natural quantity in mechanical systems governed by force laws \cite{arnol1997mathematical}.
+Kinematic constraints are enforced through a coordinate-partitioning approach \cite{Wehage82}, in which FNODE learns the acceleration field only for the independent generalized coordinates, while the dependent coordinates are recovered implicitly by enforcing the kinematic constraint equations at the position level.
 This reformulation removes the need for ODE solvers in backpropagation, improving computational efficiency while preserving accuracy.
 By learning accelerations directly, the model captures the instantaneous dynamics of the system, leading to better generalization and more stable long-term predictions.
-Moreover, FNODE naturally accommodates various numerical differentiation schemes for computing acceleration targets from position data, including finite differences and spectral methods, allowing practitioners to balance between noise robustness and accuracy based on their data characteristics \cite{fornberg1988generation}.
+Moreover, FNODE naturally accommodates various numerical differentiation schemes for computing acceleration targets from position data, including finite differences and FFT-based spectral methods, allowing practitioners to balance between noise robustness and accuracy based on their data characteristics \cite{li2024fourier,chen2024second}.

 Directly learning accelerations requires accurate derivative information, which can be difficult to obtain from noisy trajectory data.
-To address this, we use a hybrid scheme that combines the accuracy of Fast Fourier Transform (FFT)-based spectral differentiation \cite{trefethen2000spectral} with the stability of finite differences (FD) near trajectory boundaries.
+To address this, we use a hybrid scheme that combines the accuracy of FFT-based spectral differentiation with the stability of FD near trajectory boundaries.
 Our numerical experiments show that, with proper differentiation techniques, the advantages of acceleration-based learning outweigh the challenges of derivative estimation.